-- (b2) The President of the institution, without seeking Board of Regents' approval, may grant tenure upon hire to an academic faculty member who at the time of hire holds tenure at another institution.
+- (b2) The President of the institution, without seeking Board of Regents' approval, may grant tenure upon hire to an academic faculty member who at the time of hire holds tenure at another institution or has an exemplary record that indicates extraordinary achievement in the field.
 Prior to making such an appointment, the President shall seek a recommendation from the appropriate faculty on whether an academic faculty member should be appointed with tenure.
-The President of each institution shall submit an annual report to the Board of Regents which shall include the name of any individual to whom tenure upon hire was granted, the department within which the individual was hired and whether the faculty of such department voted to approve such tenure upon hire.
-This report shall be presented to the Board of Regents at the first meeting of the board after the beginning of each fiscal year.
-(B/R 12/05) - (c) Authorized periods of leave, paid or unpaid, may be excluded from service toward the seven-year probationary period upon written request of the faculty member and approval of the president.
+The President of each institution shall submit an annual report to the Board of Regents which shall include the name of any individual to whom tenure upon hire was granted, the department within which the individual was hired. whether the faculty of such department voted to approve such tenure upon hire, and for individuals granted tenure on the basis of an exemplary record, not prior tenure, a list of accomplishments.
+This report shall be presented to the Board of Regents at the first meeting of the board after the beginning of each fiscal year. - (c) Authorized periods of leave, paid or unpaid, may be excluded from service toward the seven-year probationary period upon written request of the faculty member and approval of the president.
 The decision of whether to grant the faculty member's request to exclude periods of leave shall be based upon the sole discretion of the president.
 The president's decision is final.
-The request for leave must state if the leave is to be excluded from service toward the probationary period.
-(B/R 4/99) - (d) The period of probation may exceed seven years upon written request of the faculty member and approval of the president.
+The request for leave must state if the leave is to be excluded from service toward the probationary period. - (d) The period of probation may exceed seven years upon written request of the faculty member and approval of the president.
 The decision of whether to grant the faculty member's request to exceed the sevenyear probationary period shall be based upon the sole discretion of the President.
 The decision of the President is final.
 The request for an extension of the seven-year period of probation must state the reasons for such extension. - 3.3.2 Consideration for Tenure during Probation.
 Upon the request of the academic faculty member and the approval of the president, academic faculty eligible for appointment with tenure may be considered for such appointment at the appropriate time during each year of employment during the probationary period.
 Member institutions shall make no provisions requiring members of the eligible academic faculty to be considered for appointment with tenure at any time prior to the next to the last year of the probationary period. - Full-Time Service at Other Institutions.
 Upon the request of the academic faculty member and the approval of the president, up to three years full-time employment at other accredited institutions of postsecondary education, including such institutions in the System, in positions equivalent to positions providing eligibility for appointment with tenure may be included in the probationary period.
 Such decision must be made at the time of initial employment.